schemaanalyst/schemaanalyst/README.md

 performed when its integrity constraints were exercised, with higher scores indicating that the schema is more likely to permit valid data from entering a table and to reject any invalid data.
-Although there does not currently exist a standard for this metric, scores between 0.6 -- 0.7 (60% -- 70%) are generally considered good.
+Although there does not currently exist a standard for this metric, scores between 0.6 and 0.7 (i.e., between 60% and 70%) are generally considered good.
 If your schema's score falls below this level, consider viewing the [Mutation Analysis](#mutant-analysis) section to gain further insight into the types of mutants created and killed during the process.

-###### Examples <a name="mutation-analysis-examples"></a>
+##### Examples

 1. Type the following command in your terminal to perform mutation analysis with the default configuration, and the `ArtistSimilarity` schema: